 Adobe Acrobat Reader is a free program that has some features that may help with reading.
 The toolbar has a Sticky Note feature which allows you to insert your notes within the reading.
 The highlighting tool allows you to highlight text in the document.
 Under the View Menu, there is an option to Read Out Loud.
 When this is activated, you can have the text read back to you.
 Additional information about Adobe Acrobat Reader and download.

 Windows Speech Recognition

-Windows Speech Recognition is available for all Operating systems, however Windows 7 has a built-in speech recognition program.
-You will need a microphone to use this application.
+Windows Speech Recognition is available for all operating systems; All of the current Windows versions have a built-in speech recognition program.
+If your computer does not come with a built-in microphone, you will need to use an external one.
 It is located in Ease of Access which is found in the Accessories folder under All Programs.
-Once you start the application it will guide you through the steps to train your voice so you can use it in Microsoft Word.
+Once you start the application, it will guide you through the steps to train your voice so you can use it in Microsoft Word.
 Macintosh has a speech recognition free download.
 Mac Speech Dictate International is a speech recognition solution with multi-language support.
 The Mac speech recognition will convert spoken words to written text.
-Mac Speech Recognition Download

 - Livescribe Smart Pen Training

 "Never Miss A Word with the Livescribe Smartpen."
 The Livescribe Smartpen is about the size and weight of a large pen and is equipped with a removable ball-point ink cartridge, a microphone to record audio, a speaker for playback, a small display, and internal flash memory that captures handwritten notes, audio and drawings.
 The user can record audio in addition to the handwritten text.
 Additional information about the Livescribe Smart Pen.
 Training is available in the Academic Exploration Center for students who would like to learn how to use the pen.